panthadeep1/BiMass/README.md

 # BiMass
 BiMass clustering algorithm code+description+experiments for selected datasets.

-Steps to run MBSCAN/BiMass:
+Steps to run MBSCAN (MBSCAN folder):

-1. Create Subsample <partition.cpp> file is there.
-Re run it using a bash script.
+1. Create subsamples <partition.cpp> file is there.
+Re run it using a bash script for converting the subsamples into binary.

 2. Create iTree from each subsample, say 't' iTrees from 't' subsamples.
 Code: <itree.cpp>, run iteratively using a bash script.